python-trio/trio/docs/source/reference-core.rst

 clock you have access to, including the clocks of simultaneous calls to :func:`trio.run` happening in other processes or threads!

-The default clock is currently implemented as :func:`time.monotonic` plus a large random offset.
-The idea here is to catch code that accidentally uses :func:`time.monotonic` early, which should help keep our options open for `changing the clock implementation later
+The default clock is currently implemented as :func:`time.perf_counter` plus a large random offset.
+The idea here is to catch code that accidentally uses :func:`time.perf_counter` early, which should help keep our options open for `changing the clock implementation later
 <https://github.com/python-trio/trio/issues/33>`__, and (more importantly)
 make sure you can be confident that custom clocks like